Purpose

 Please upload a word document when you register!

 Poster sizing: keep your poster within 48 x 36 inches in dimensions.
+Presenters are expected to print their poster and bring it to the meeting.

 Travel scholarships up to $750 are available upon registration for undergraduates/postbacs. $250 travel scholarships are available to current MD/PhD students.
 Eligible recipients must be outside the Houston metro area.
-The selection process will be need-based, with an emphasis on encouraging attendees from diverse backgrounds.
+The selection process will be need-based, with an emphasis on encouraging attendees from unique backgrounds.

 Schedule